GoogleChrome/developer.chrome.com/site/en/docs/web-platform/bfcache-notrestoredreasons/index.md

   - chrisdavidmills
 ---

-The notRestoredReasons API adds a `notRestoredReason` property to the [`PerformanceNavigationTiming`](https://developer.mozilla.org/docs/Web/API/PerformanceNavigationTiming) class, which reports information on whether frames present in the document were blocked from using the [BFCache](https://developers.google.com/web/updates/2018/07/page-lifecycle-api#back-forward-cache) on navigation, and why.
-Developers can use this information to identify pages that need updates to make them BFCache-compatible, thereby improving site performance.
+The `notRestoredReasons` API adds a `notRestoredReasons` property to the [`PerformanceNavigationTiming`](https://developer.mozilla.org/docs/Web/API/PerformanceNavigationTiming) class, which reports information on whether frames present in the document were blocked from using the [bfcache](https://web.dev/bfcache/) on navigation, and why.
+Developers can use this information to identify pages that need updates to make them bfcache-compatible, thereby improving site performance.

 ## Current status